-At the high-end, you might find a top-spec hardtail weighing in at under 8kg, which is incredibly impressive considering what these bikes are capable of.
+You might find a top-spec hardtail weighing in at under 8kg, which is incredibly impressive considering what these bikes are capable of.
 More affordable models typically weigh anywhere from 9 to 11kg.

 When it comes to full-suspension bikes, a top-spec model could come in just under 10kg, with more affordable bikes weighing anywhere from 12 to 14kg.

-While overall bike weight is a factor, especially if you’re an elite racer, there are much better and cheaper ways to get faster when you’re starting out – such as training!
+While overall bike weight is a factor, especially if you’re an elite racer, there are much better and cheaper ways to get faster when you’re starting out – such as training.

-So try not to get too hung up with weight early on.
-There’ll be plenty of time to start counting those grams and emptying your wallet as you gradually progress through the ranks.
+So, try not to get too hung up with weight early on.
+There’ll be plenty of time to start counting those grams and emptying your wallet as you progress gradually through the ranks.